Apteryks/git-repo-go/docs/cmdline-framework.md

 # Config file

-Default config file is `git-repo.yml` in HOME directory.
+Default config file is `git-repo-go.yml` in HOME directory.
 Settings in config file can be used as default if not command line argument is provided.

-Example of `git-repo.yml`:
+Example of `git-repo-go.yml`:

-    logfile: /var/log/git-repo.log
+    logfile: /var/log/git-repo-go.log
     loglevel: warn
     logrotate: 10240000

 # Environment

-Environment variables with prefix `GIT_REPO` can be used to provide default value for git-repo settings, such as:
+Environment variables with prefix `GIT_REPO_GO` can be used to provide default value for git-repo-go settings, such as:

-    GIT_REPO_VERBOSE=2
+    GIT_REPO_GO_VERBOSE=2
-    GIT_REPO_LOGLEVEL=info
+    GIT_REPO_GO_LOGLEVEL=info

 # Adding a sub command